 - Hollywood Stage – 2815 W. Sunset Blvd., Hollywood, Los Angeles, California (interiors)

 - Marineland of the Pacific, 6610 Palos Verdes Drive South, Rancho Palos Verdes, California

 Premiered in Charlotte, North Carolina, on May 14, 1969.
 It was released by exploitation film specialists Crown International Pictures.

 For TV, one version of the film was retitled Dracula’s Castle, and extra footage of an actor in a werewolf mask killing a prison guard and chasing a woman through the woods was inserted.

-MOV!ES and MAN!A provides an independent and unbiased range of diverse opinions and reviews from a wide variety of sources in one handy web location.
+MOVIES and MANIA provides an independent and unbiased range of diverse opinions and reviews from a wide variety of sources in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
 Thank you.